wanderer-ai/wanderer/packages/wanderer-builder-browser/README.md

-# Wanderer builder browser
+# wanderer-builder-browser
-This package provides the basic vue component for the builder.
+This package is part of the wanderer.ai monorepository.
-So the builder can easily consumed by other apps.
+Please read the [docs](wanderer.ai/docs) for a detailed description.